AlexandraAncaGabor/huawei-health-app-final-project/README.md

 - Internationalization testing

 ## **Conclusions:**
-- The scope of the testing was intentionally limited to a small section of the application, as per the specified request;
+- The testing scope was intentionally limited to a specific section of the application, as requested.

-- In my experience, the more extensive the testing, the greater the likelihood of uncovering defects or generating improvement ideas;
+ - In my experience, the more extensive the testing, the greater the likelihood of uncovering defects or generating improvement ideas; Based on the issues encountered, it seems likely that additional bugs may still exist in the application.

-- It appears that the application may have more undiscovered bugs based on the issues encountered during the testing process;
+ - Using Jira and Zephyr was initially challenging due to my lack of prior experience.
+However, once I became familiar with them, the process proved straightforward.

-- Using Jira and Zephyr presented an initial challenge, given my lack of prior experience with these tools.
-However, as I became more familiar with them, the process proved to be relatively straightforward.
-Moving forward, I am inclined to explore these tools further in my upcoming projects, as they not only facilitated this project but also resonated positively with my workflow.
+ - I plan to continue exploring these tools in future projects, as they not only supported this project effectively but also fit well with my workflow.

 **Note:*
 *- The tests were originally created at the beginning of my QA experience (2022), and some were not written in the most precise format.
 Therefore, I decided to review and rewrite the test cases.*